Solar Panel Cleaning in Darwin and the Northern Territory: Dry Season Guide

 | 13.3 kW | ~40 panels | $420–$600 |

-Some Darwin providers offer an annual service agreement (one or two cleans per year + inspection) which typically reduces per-service cost by 15–20%.
+Some Darwin providers offer an annual service agreement.
+This includes one or two cleans per year plus inspection.
+It typically reduces per-service cost by 15–20%.

-What to Look for in a Darwin Solar Cleaner
+What to Look for in a Darwin Solar Panel Cleaning Professional

-All the general principles apply (public liability insurance, Working at Heights certification, deionised water, no pressure washer), with some Darwin-specific additions:
+All the general principles apply: public liability insurance, Working at Heights certification, deionised water, no pressure washer.
+But there are some Darwin-specific additions:

 - Experience with Top End conditions — a cleaner who has only worked in southern cities may underestimate the seasonal soiling profile and bird fouling rates